Traveller accuses airline staff of pocketing his AirPods

 "We are currently investigating the matter," the airline told the Daily Mail.

-It was made clear that the person who was now in possession of the pods was not necessarily an employee of BA, but they travelled regularly to the airport and kept the pods charged.
+It was made clear that the person who was now in possession of the pods was not necessarily an employee of BA.

 AirPods: A modern travel mystery